For Vendors and Users of Stains

 The BSC testing laboratory can Certify, re-check, or do experimental tests on samples from a batch of any material (dye or other substance used as a biological stain), based on your needs.

-- Click here to see the list of stains for which the BSC provides testing.
+- List of stains for which the BSC provides testing.

 - The BSC’s requirements for certification are published (Penney, Powers, Frank, Willis and Churukian 2002).